 High Hampton sits beside a private mountain lake and at the foot of a stunning rock face.
 Nearby you’ll find fabulous waterfalls like High Falls, Bust Your Butt Falls, and Cashiers Sliding Rock (which is fun for the kids).

 READ MORE: The 10 Best Things to Do in Winston Salem NC

 4. Hot Springs Resort and Spa (Hot Springs NC)

 315 Bridge Street, Hot Springs NC • (828) 622-7676

 Wedged in between the French Broad River and Spring Creek, the Hot Springs Resort & Spa gets right to the heart of natural wonders with amazing hot mineral waters.

 The healing medicinal water makes this a truly unique and beloved North Carolina mountain resort.

-Crystal clear and naturally carbonated, the mineral waters at Hot Springs are heated from the depths of the earth and brought right to the tubs of the 100-acre spa and resort.
+Crystal clear and naturally carbonated, the mineral waters in Hot Springs NC are heated from the depths of the earth and brought right to the tubs of the 100-acre spa and resort.

 There are also suites with all the modern luxuries and fully-kitted vacation rentals for groups.